 Rings

 Saturn has rings.
 A ring is a boundary; a ring is a framework.
-Inside the ring, the fence, the car, the building, the city walls, it’s safe.
-As long as we’re inside the ring, we don’t have to worry about survival, and we can focus on what needs to be done.
+Inside the ring – whether it’s a fence, a car, a building, or city walls—it feels safe.
+Within these boundaries, we don’t have to worry about survival, so we can focus on what really matters.

-As long as we’re afraid of commitment, Saturn will always feel heavy, restrictive and uncomfortable.
-But if we embrace commitment, we gain a new kind of freedom.
-The freedom of living inside Saturn’s ring.
+As long as we’re afraid of commitment, Saturn will always feel heavy, restrictive, and uncomfortable.

 Rules